Here's how to spot disinformation and how to protect yourself.

 "During a global pandemic, it's kind of the perfect storm of uncertainty," says Joanne Miller, a political science professor at the University of Delaware and co-author of a study about conspiracy theories and gender.
 "And so when we feel a lack of control, uncertainty or powerlessness, we seek out explanations for why the event occurred that's causing us to feel that way.
 And what this can do is it can lead us to connect dots that shouldn't be connected because we're trying to seek out answers.
 And sometimes those answers are conspiracy theories."

-The false Wayfair human trafficking story and the debunked "Plandemic" video are both conspiracy theories that use connections that seem possible to draw conclusions that are not based in fact.
+The false human trafficking stories and the debunked "Plandemic" video are both conspiracy theories that use connections that seem possible to draw conclusions that are not based in fact.

 Kate Starbird is an Associate Professor of Human Centered Design & Engineering at the University of Washington who studies how communications technologies are used during crises.
 She has studied the "Plandemic" video, which amplifies the views of discredited scientist Dr. Judy Mikovits, and says the way false theories like it are packaged makes people with online followings particularly vulnerable to spreading misinformation.